PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 (make sure to include the period and to use the appropriate pip/pip3 command for python 3.5).
 All prerequisite packages will be automatically added to your environment.

-Once downloaded, a tutorial can be by running the terminal command ``jupyter notebook`` within the root directory of the PsyNeuLink package.
-Once the jupyther notebook opens, within the list of files click on "PsyNeuLink Tutorial.ipynb".
+Once downloaded, a tutorial can be run by running the terminal command ``jupyter notebook`` within the root directory of the PsyNeuLink package.
+Once the jupyter notebook opens, within the list of files click on "PsyNeuLink Tutorial.ipynb".
 This will open the tutorial, that will provide any additional information needed to get started.